uelski/4705_final/README.md

     - Set type: Custom TCP, Port range: 8501, Source type: Anywhere, Source (IPv4): 0.0.0.0/0
 - Finally, select 'Launch Instance'

-Now you can connect to your instance, download the necessary packages, git clone, and run the applications in your EC2 instance.
+Now you can connect to your instances, download the necessary packages, git clone, and run the applications in your EC2 instances.
 - navigate to the instance details by going to EC2 dashboard and clicking on the newly created instance
 - view the public ipv4 address by clicking on the instance and viewing it's details.
 You will need this address later.